slco-2016/q1_report_long/_pages/researchinsights_page.md

 ### Supervision compliance motivators
-- Key takeaway: People who have not had a lot of experience with the Justice System are afraid of getting out of compliance and are eager to put probation behind them.
+- Key takeaway: People with limited experience with the Justice System are afraid of getting out of compliance and are eager to put probation behind them.
 - Quotes
 	- *“You have to be really motivated or scared to death to succeed”* - Case Manager, Criminal Justice Services
 	- *“The ones that show are the ones that will get it done….The ones that don’t show up get more charges.”* - Case Manager, Criminal Justice Services